 - Veggies - this stuff has a way of bringing new depth to veggies and is really fun to sprinkle over some peppers, onions, and potatoes with olive oil before roasting

-Here are some of my favorite recipes that use Ras el Hanout:
+Here are some popular family recipes where we use ras el hanout:

 I can't stress enough the fact that the spices in Ras el Hanout will vary depending on who you ask.
 Because of the fluidity in this spice blend, there are surely hundreds of different variations of the recipe.